The Cuprite Mine

 Free gold values have been located in the primary mine spill during the initial survey as well.

-This one on a kind Gold mine holds excellent potential for continued work on the existing and unknown mineral deposits of the property.
+This one-of-a-kind mineral property holds excellent potential for continued work on the existing and unknown mineral deposits of the property.

 An excellent property for the beginning enthusiast up to an established mining company.